canonical/checkbox/checkbox-ng/docs/dev/intro.rst

 Initialize virtualenv
 ---------------------

-PlainBox will use a few unpackaged and bleeding-edge releases from :term:`pypi` those are installed by additional script.
+Plainbox will use a few unpackaged and bleeding-edge releases from :term:`pypi` those are installed by additional script.
 By default the script assumes you have a `/ramdisk` directory but you can pass any path as an argument for an alternate location.